CoopScenes: Multi-Scene Infrastructure and Vehicle Data for Advancing Collective Perception in Autonomous Driving: Appendix

-In addition to facilitating data collection, we offer a Python development kit that is open-source and available precompiled on PyPI.
-There are two versions: a base data loader version, lacking assistive tools, and a full-featured version.
-This data loader is specifically designed to handle our open-source \textit{.4mse} file format, which is a binary format featuring integrity checks, streaming capabilities, and checksum validation.
-For compatibility, we also provide functionality to export data to \textit{rosbag}.
-The primary objective of this data loader is to simplify data handling, enabling users to quickly download, install, and explore the dataset with minimal setup.
-Users benefit from straightforward intuitive bindings, such as \texttt{frame[42].vehicle.cameras.FRONT\_LEFT}, to access specific data points, like the top LiDAR points, effortlessly.
+The primary objective of this development kit is to simplify data handling, enabling users to quickly download, install, and explore the dataset with minimal setup.
+Users benefit from straightforward, intuitive bindings, such as \texttt{frame[42].vehicle.lidars.TOP}, to directly access specific data entries like the TOP LiDAR point cloud.
+In addition, we provide several utility functions to address common processing needs and accelerate research workflows.